 A wrongful death claim is similar to a personal injury claim and is filed in the courts by a personal representative.
 The first step in filing a wrongful death claim is to determine whether you have a valid claim.
-A Nevada personal injury lawyer can guide you through this process and answer all of your questions along the way.
+A Nevada personal injury lawyer can guide you through this process and answer all your questions.
 A wrongful death claim can only be filed when an individual dies due to negligence.
 Some common reasons for a wrongful death claim can include:

 Next, you will need to gather documentation about your loved one’s injuries leading up to his or her passing and about their medical care after suffering those injuries.
 You may also need information regarding who was responsible for their care at the time they suffered these injuries and all information related to what happened leading up to recoverable damages.

-If your claim goes forward and you win, you will be awarded damages by the court.
+If your claim goes forward and you win, the court will award you damages.
 This means that the court will award you money as compensation for your loss.
 The amount of money awarded will vary depending on the recoverable damages.

 If you are the individual filing a wrongful death claim, such as a surviving spouse, you can pursue items that include:

-If the deceased’s estate representative files the wrongful death claim, they can pursue compensation for:
+If the deceased’s estate representative files the wrongful death claim, they can pursue compensation for the following: